cancerberoSgx/mujer/mujer-magick/README.md

  * JavaScript API and command line interface.
  * Based on [wasm-imagemagick](https://github.com/KnicKnic/WASM-ImageMagick) from which includes binaries so no setup is needed further than `npm install`.

 ## Why

 I really need a node.js command line interface quickly so That's is why I'm doing this.

-magick files can be generated from that project executing npm run test-node
+Don't want to be responsible of compiling .wasm, so I use wasm-imagemagick files directly. `src/imageMagick/compiled/` can be generated from that project executing `npm run test-node`

 ## Install